 3. You do not have access to that room.
 Contact the Housing Office.

 You have access to that room and can open the door while the green light is lit.

 The batteries are dead or your DukeCard is damaged.
 Try your mobile credential to enter your room.
 If the lock doesn't respond with an amber light, the batteries are dead.
 Contact the Housing Office for assistance.

-If your mobile credential works but you are still not receiving a light when you present your DukeCard, please visit the DukeCard Office or the Link at Perkins Library for a replacement card.
+If your mobile credential works but you are still not receiving a light when you present your DukeCard, please visit the DukeCard Office for a replacement card.

 - Visit dukecard.duke.edu

 - Click on the yellow My DukeCard log in button on the top right of the screen

 - Set your DukeCard PIN on the next page and hit Submit